 Whilst we’re not working while we’re away, I do sometimes write articles for online publications for money.
 It’s not a lot, infact, it barely covers the cost of me purchasing my reads on kindle… which in a circular fashion I really love… that I’m writing to be able to afford to read.

-That’s not to say we’re not enjoying Barbados, we’ve been here for two weeks and we are loving it.
-We’re based here on the west coast, where we’ll spend the a month exploring the island.
+That’s not to say we’re not enjoying Barbados, we’ve been here for two weeks already and we are loving it.
+We’re based on the west coast, where we’ll spend the a month exploring the island.
 From here, we haven’t decided where we’ll go next.
 We know we fly back into Panama City in January, other than that, it’s anyone’s guess where we’ll be!

 Fingers crossed we can get the budget back on track for our upcoming travels and keep this good thing going!
+Stay tuned for more updates on our budget, packing, places over the next few months.

 Until next time xo